-LIFS, SIFS and RIFS is specified in Table-88 of D0, but only for PHY I, II and III.
+LIFS, SIFS and RIFS are specified in Table-88 of D0, but only for PHY I, II and III.
 It is proposed to include parameters for PHY VII (which is LIFI) too

 To summaize, the following modfication is proposed:

 See also comment 53: the wait time between RTS and CTS is SIFS: If the device does not receive the CTS frames during SIFS after it sent the RTS frame, it shall not transmit the data/command frame and shall try to compete to resend the RTS frame.